MoradTalafha/mastering_git/readme.md

 Hello, Git!
+-welcome to Git!
+-This is coming from 'div-adrian'
-I'm adding a calculator GUI feature!
+-I'm adding a calculator GUI feature!